 The Plan provides for investment options in various securities and funds that invest in equity and debt securities and other investments.
 Such investments are exposed to risks and uncertainties, such as interest rate risk, credit risk, economic changes, political unrest, regulatory changes and foreign currency risk.
 The Plan's exposure to a concentration of credit risk is dependent upon the investments selected by participants.
 These risks and uncertainties could impact participants' account balances and the amounts reported in the financial statements.
-Approximately 19% of the Plan's net assets were invested in the common and preferred stock of the Company at December 31, 2015 and 2014.
+Approximately 17% and 19% of the Plan's net assets were invested in the common and preferred stock of the Company through the PepsiCo Master Trust at December 31, 2016 and 2015, respectively.
 The underlying value of the Company's stock is impacted by the performance of the Company, the market's evaluation of such performance and other factors.